leopaul29/100-days-of-code/r1-log.md

 **Thoughts:** need to implement music selector and custom the audio player and it will be good

 **Link to work:** none

+### Day 35: February 4, 2021

+**Today's Progress**:  Freecodecamp "CSS Flexbox" and continue on the music player with player progressbar

+**Thoughts:** need to implement music selector and custom the audio player and it will be good

+**Link to work:** none